Why It Exists

 - Rate limiting

-- Leaderboards & rankings
+- Leaderboards and rankings

 - Real-time analytics